Evaluating Medicare-Medicaid Integration

 Below are two initiatives to better understand enrollee experiences in Cal MediConnect, and how this new integrated care program is changing the delivery system landscape in the state.

 Multi-Year Evaluation of Cal Mediconnect - University of California

 The Community Living Policy Center at the University of California, San Francisco and the UC Berkeley Health Research for Action Center are conducting a three-year evaluation of Cal MediConnect.
 Researchers are documenting the impact of the program on individuals' experiences with care, including access, quality, and coordination.
 They are also examining service delivery system response to the initiative in several sectors, including health plans, medical care providers, behavioral health, skilled nursing, and home-and community-based services.

-- NEW: Presentation of 2016 telephone survey results to the Department of Health Care Services' Stakeholder Advisory Committee
+- Presentation of 2016 telephone survey results to the Department of Health Care Services' Stakeholder Advisory Committee

 - Full report of the Cal MediConnect evaluation focus groups

 - Presentation of the preliminary focus group results at the Foundation's 2015 LTSS Summit

 Rapid Cycle Polling of Medicare/Medi-Cal Individuals - Field Research Corporation